saintmalik/blog.saintmalik.me/blog/2023-10-09-argocd-gitops-multi-clusters.md

  aws eks describe-cluster --name YOURCLUSTERNAME --region us-east-1 | grep "arn:aws:eks"
 ```

-Guess you see, this is so easy to achieve using the CLI route, but yes doing this in a declarative way is the best bet, so let's jump into it in a declarative way!.
+Guess you see, this is so easy to achieve using the CLI route, but yes doing this in a declarative way is the best bet, so let's jump into it in a declarative way!

-## Adding Multiple Cluster to ArgoCD using the Declarative Method
+## Adding Multiple Clusters to ArgoCD using the Declarative Method

-Basically, what you are trying to achieve here, is granting your argocd setup in the existing cluster a long-lasting authentication process coupled with authorization in order to deploy your deployment yaml files across the new cluster the GitOps way.
+What you are trying to achieve here, is granting your argocd setup in the existing cluster a long-lasting authentication process coupled with authorization to deploy your deployment yaml files across the new cluster the GitOps way.

 So how do you get this done? you can use both the ServiceAccount mode and the argocd-k8s-auth mode.

-The ServiceAccount mode will work with all kubernetes clusters be it GKE, EKS, AKS.
+The ServiceAccount mode will work with all Kubernetes clusters be it GKE, EKS, AKS.

 but the argocd-k8s-auth mode is more recommended, as it uses the OIDC method to authenticate the argocd instance to the new cluster.

-The catch here is that the setup varies for different kubernetes clusters, the setup for EKS is different from the setup for GKE and AKS.
+The catch here is that the setup varies for different Kubernetes clusters, the setup for EKS is different from the setup for GKE and AKS.

-But in this guide you will be seeing the declarative setup of argocd using the ServiceAccount mode and argocd-k8s-auth mode with EKS.
+But in this guide, you will be seeing the declarative setup of argocd using the ServiceAccount mode and argocd-k8s-auth mode with EKS.

 ## The ServiceAccount Authentication method

 Service account bearer tokens are perfectly valid to use outside the cluster and can be used to create identities for long-standing jobs that wish to talk to the Kubernetes API.
-To manually create a service account, use the kubectl create serviceaccount (NAME) command.
+To manually create a service account, use the kubectl create service account (NAME) command.
 This creates a service account in the current namespace. <a href="https://kubernetes.io/docs/reference/access-authn-authz/authentication/#bootstrap-tokens">refrence to kubernetes docs</a>

-### Setup up serviceaccount token, role, role binding with terraform
+### Setup up serviceaccount token, role, and role binding with Terraform

 In your existing Terraform IaC folder used for your new EKS cluster, create a new file named **argocd.tf** and add the following codes.